menopause self-care, bon secours richmond

 What causes menopausal symptoms?

-Although it may not feel that way for some, symptoms of menopause gradually begin.
+Although it may not feel that way for some, symptoms of menopause begin gradually.
 Each woman’s body is different, so symptoms may be more or less noticeable – at least at first – depending on how your body reacts to the changes.

 These symptoms are a result of your ovaries producing less and less estrogen, which has an effect on your menstrual cycle, lactation after pregnancy, bone health, skin, hair, pelvic muscles and even the brain.
 Low estrogen levels can also increase your risk of heart disease and osteoporosis.